Body of Mimi, 12 year old New Britain, CT girl found dead after mom Karla Garcia killed her

 Social media indicates New Britain, CT mom, Karla killed 12 year old girl with the help of her sister and her boyfriend

-It’s alleged that Gretchen Gretchen aka Karla Garcia murdered her 12-year-old daughter, Mimi, with the help of her sister, Leeanna Garcia and her baby daddy/boyfriend, Bigga Boss (on Facebook).
+It’s alleged that Gretchen Gretchen aka Karla Garcia murdered her 12-year-old daughter, Mimi, with the help of her sister, Leeanna Garcia and her baby daddy/boyfriend, Bigga Boss (on Facebook) after falsely reporting her missing.

 While checking the property, officers with the New Britain Police Department found a large container in the backyard along the fence line.
 Inside, officers ‘believed they located what appeared to be human remains,’ according to police.